Is Dark Web Monitoring Worth It?

 Data Breach Hits Parent Company of Joe’s Crab Shack, Claim Jumper, Rainforest Café and More

 Landry’s Inc., the parent company of more than 600 restaurants, hotels and casinos, has announced a data breach exposing customers’ card payment information.
 Company officials reported a hacker accessed and installed malware to their network supporting payment processing, which is used by servers to swipe and charge customer credit cards.
-They said encryption technology made [...]
+They said encryption technology [...]

 Pennsylvania Attorney General Reaches $110,000 Data Breach Settlement with Orbitz and Expedia